PrestaShop/prestashop.github.io/news/_posts/2020-09-30-how-to-write-a-new-ui-test.md

 ### Actions

-Actions are replicating what an user would do in the page (clicking on an item, filling an input, etc).
+Actions replicate what a user would do in the page (click on an item, fill out text field, etc).

 ```js
 it('should go to orders page', async function () {